meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 model='fine_tuning/llama31-8b-text2sql'
 ```

 Then run `sh llama_eval.sh` to evaluate the fine-tuned model.
-The accuracy on the first 500 examples of the BIRD DEV dataset is about 25.60%.
-This is a significant improvement over the original Llama 3.1 8B Instruct model, which has an accuracy of about 10.60% on the same examples - you can confirm this by comparing the fine-tuned model's accuracy above with the original model's accuracy by first modifying `llama_eval.sh` to use the original model:
+The accuracy on the BIRD DEV dataset is about 37.16%.
+This is a 165% improvement over the model before fine-tuning, which has an accuracy of about 14.02% on the same dataset - you can confirm this by comparing the fine-tuned model's accuracy above with the original model's accuracy by modifying `llama_eval.sh` to use the original model:

 ```
 YOUR_API_KEY='huggingface'